Pixel 4 and 4 XL rumors and specs: Launching Oct. 15 with Face ID-type gesture controls and orange color

 Originally published March 8.

 Updates, May 26: Adds info about Pixel class-action lawsuit; June 6: Adds Google employee confirmation and Skinomi renders; June 12: Adds Google first-look info; June 26: Adds additional rumors, including Project Soli; July 30: Adds Soli radar chip and single front-facing camera confirmation; Aug.
 11: Adds 90Hz display rumor; Sept.
 2: Adds Sprint carrier rumor; Sept.
 13: Adds Best Buy confirmation and other rumors; Sept.
-18: Adds official launch date and confirmed orange color.
+18: Adds official launch date and confirmed orange color; Oct.
+1: Adds crash assistance rumor.

 Discuss: Pixel 4 and 4 XL rumors and specs: Launching Oct.
 15 with Face ID-type gesture controls and orange color